 First, you have to choose the type of stance; orthodox or southpaw.

-Orthodox stance, as mentioned above, is for boxers that are right handed.
+The Orthodox stance, as mentioned above, is for boxers that are right handed.
 You have to stand with your left foot and left hand in front of you.
-So basically you have to place your weaker side in front of your opponent.
+This way your weaker arm is in-front of you and closer to your opponent.
+Allowing you to prioritize your the safety of your stronger punch.

 Southpaw stance is for left-handed boxers.
 Keep your right foot and right hand forward.
 Why keep your weaker side placed ahead?
-You may start thinking that and the answer is that you have to generate power from your lead hand and you can’t do that if it is held in the front.
+You may start thinking that and the answer is that you have to generate power from your lead hand.
+Which may make you feel you can’t do that if it is held in the front.
 You jab with your off hand and throw powerful crosses with the lead hand.

 - Your feet should be about shoulder length apart.